Bhanupriya-art/CSE408-Coursera-Answers/README.md

 ```
 Note:- A video Tutorial has also been added to the same Dynamic Programming, Greedy Algorithms folder.
-In week 3 for problem set 3.
-If anyone is facing any issue related to do how to do week 3 problem set,
+Named as "Tutorial for Problem Set 3.MOV" In week 3 for problem set 3.
+If anyone is facing any issue related
-then they can refer to that video.
+to do how to do week 3 problem set, then they can refer to that video.
 ```